xenotation/folio/content/work/Nature-Morte/index.en.md

 &nbsp;

 ### Other Showings
-[As part of the exhibition "to slip, to slide, to glitch"](https://www.galeriefutura.de/en/larisa-crunteanu-sonja-hornung-to-slip-to-slide-to-glitch/), 03.06-12.07.24 | Galerie Future Berlin, Germany
+[As part of the exhibition "to slip, to slide, to glitch"](https://www.galeriefutura.de/en/larisa-crunteanu-sonja-hornung-to-slip-to-slide-to-glitch/), 03.06-12.07.24 | Galerie Futura Berlin, Germany

 [Screening of NATURE MORTE at VideoArt Garden](https://timisoara2023.eu/ro/evenimente/coatings-videoart-garden/), 14-17.09.23 | Timisoara, Romania